 Here we are on a career blog where I talk all the time about career change and career transition.
 And lots of related or even tangential stuff.
 And so I figure I can’t have a career dictionary without actually taking a shot at the definition of career itself!

-The all-in-one career theory
+All-in-one career theory

 Defining “career” isn’t quite as simple as you might at first think.
 Some people define career as a progressive pursuit of a certain profession — lawyer, doctor, internet guru 🙂 — allowing for more than one career in a lifetime.
 Others view it as a giant tapestry where all the different threads woven together tell the story of your career as a whole.